 Under the law, GM is liable even if it didn’t know about the glitch.
 That’s because they have a duty to properly test their product before it goes to market.
 The fact that they allowed a glitch through—one that can disable lifesaving devices at the most crucial moment—counts as “negligence.”
 Negligence simply means they were careless and that their carelessness could cause harm to others.

-- Wages lost because the accident victim could not work
+- Wages lost because you could not work

 - Physical pain and suffering